infinum/datx/CONTRIBUTING.md

    Pull Request would represent.
 The versioning scheme we use is [SemVer](https://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Project setup

+1. Install lerna globally `yarn global add lerna`
+2. Run `lerna bootstrap`
+3. If you're getting errors for other datx package imports, also run `lerna run build` and `lerna link`

+## Updating local dependencies

+Example: If you have made a change in `@datx/utils` and need to use the new change in `@datx/core`, it should be enough to run `yarn build` in the `datx-utils` folder.
+If the editor doesn't detect the changes, you can try to cmd+click on the error (forcing the editor to reload the typings).

+## Testing

+To test a specific package, run `yarn test` in its folder.
+If you want to run all tests, you can run `lerna run test` in the root folder.
+This will run tests in one of the variants.
+Once you push the code to the repository, GHA will run tests on all variants (mobx version combinations).

+## Publishing

+1. `lerna publish`